Best Survival Packing List To Plan For An Evacuation

 Randomly cramming survival essentials into pillowcases and suitcases.

-However, those with a survival packing list and their survival pack or EDC bag ready can leave in mere seconds.
+However, those with a survival packing list and their survival pack or EDC bag ready can leave in seconds.

 When time is of the essence, a survival packing list is your answer.